njoguamos/laravel-pesapal/README.md

 ### 5. Get Transaction Status Endpoint

 You can check the status of a transaction using `OrderTrackingId` issued when creating an order.
+You can do so by using the `getTransactionStatus` method in the `Pesapal` class.
+This method returns an array for successful response or an instance of [Saloon Response](https://docs.saloon.dev/the-basics/responses) for failed response.

 ```php
 use NjoguAmos\Pesapal\Pesapal;